A Tour of the

 Synagogue Building

-The synagogue building does not stand out or catch the eye of passersby on Ben Yehuda Street, and at first sight nothing appears to be out of the ordinary.
+The synagogue building does not stand out or catch the eye of passersby on Ben Yehuda Street, in Tel aviv and at first sight nothing appears to be out of the ordinary.
 However, anybody who makes the effort to walk further along the path leading to the synagogue will come across a unique, historic building - one that combines old with new and holds a wealth of stories.
 As part of the renovation, the synagogue will be reinforced and adapted to meet the ever-changing needs, safeguarding the memories and feelings that are hidden there.
 It takes just a few moments for anybody entering the synagogue hall to feel the special atmosphere.
 Wooden seats and the synagogue floor reflect an older style that accurately captures the spirit of this special place which has been around for almost 90 years.

 In the War of Independence, many of the synagogue-goers and their relatives fought on the battlefield, providing a genuine indication of the considerable degree of involvement of the synagogue-goers in the life of the community at that time.
 A monument to the fallen soldiers of the War of Independence was set up years ago on the southern wall, adjacent to the synagogue entrance, and among those memorialized there are some of the fallen heroes from the Convoy of 35 (known in Hebrew as the “Lamed Hey”), the fallen from the battle of Kis Fallujah, Har Adar (Radar Hill), to name just a few.
 This is how the inscription at the base of the memorial plaque puts it: “We shall proudly preserve the memory of our sons – our heroes who founded the State of Israel with their blood.”